 Grabbling is open from May 1 to July 15.
 Grabbling is fishing for non-game fish, most notably catfish, with your hands or with rope (no attachments).
 Only wooden containers may be used.
 It is illegal to place and fish from structures such as plastic or metal barrels, hot water tanks, concrete pipe, tires, and other non-biodegradable materials in any public waters of the state.
 It shall be illegal to place any cavity-type structure, intended to be used for hand grabbling purposes, in all Mississippi water of the Tennessee-Tombigbee Waterway.

-The use of grappling tongs or any hook is illegal when grabbling.
 It is unlawful to alter any natural areas by placing boards, wire or any other obstruction to logs, holes, etc., or to take fish from such altered devices.
 It is also unlawful to raise any part of a natural or wooden container out of the water thereby aiding in the capture of enclosed fish.

 It shall be illegal to place structures such as plastic or metal barrels, plastic or metal pipes and tubing larger than 4 inches in diameter, hot water tanks, concrete pipes and tires, and any other nonbiodegradable material into the public waters of the state for use as fish attractors.
 However, wooden materials and plastic tubing and pipe materials may be used as fish attractors provided that the plastic materials are no larger than 4 inches in diameter.
 Concrete, rope, wire and nails may be used to make fish attractors.
 Written permission to place such legal fish attractor materials into public waters must be obtained from the federal or state agency which owns the specific water body.
 The person placing such fish attractor material into the public water must carry a copy of the written permission on them at all times when transporting and placing such material.

 ILLEGAL FISHING METHODS